charan-kilana/observability-zero-to-hero/day-5/readme.md

 # 🔍 Logging overview
 - Logging is crucial in any distributed system, especially in Kubernetes, to monitor application behavior, detect issues, and ensure the smooth functioning of microservices.
+- Logs are messages writeen by developers in the application to help end users.

 ## 🚀 Importance: